-The most serious behaviour/sanctions that involve exclusions or temporary exclusions will be logged in the School Sanctions Log by a member of SLT.
+The most serious behaviour/sanctions that involve exclusions or suspensions will be logged in the School Sanctions Log by the Headmaster.
 Any behaviour that a teacher feels needs to be communicated with a member of the Senior Leadership Team is recorded on CPOMS.
-These are reviewed weekly by members of SLT who tracks trends and addresses repeated offences.
+These are reviewed weekly by Mrs Taggart who tracks trends and addresses repeated offences.

-When anti-social or aggressive behaviour is observed more than once and sanctions/provisions are ineffective, additional specialist help and advice from an educational psychologist or the specialist teaching service may be necessary.
+When anti-social or aggressive behaviour is observed more than once, and sanctions/provisions are ineffective, additional specialist help and advice from an educational psychologist or the specialist teaching service may be necessary.